 The Boston Museum of Science is the best Science museum we have been to.
 You can spend a full day and not see everything.
 Highlights include the Park like science area. ~AffordableFamilyTravel.

 21 Edwards Street, Springfield, MA 01103 (800) 625-7738 www.springfieldmuseums.org F: Two adults and two children under 18.
 Free general admission only; does not include special exhibit or planetarium fees

 Springfield Museums are several museums housed in separate buildings.
-The most popular being the Dr Seuss Museum.
-You can spend about an hour or so in each museum and there’s several to choose from.
-Keep an Eye out for special exhibits our favorite was Toytopia.
+The most popular is the Dr Seuss Museum.
+You can spend about an hour or so in each museum and there are several to choose from.
+Keep an eye out for special exhibits our favorite was Toytopia.
 We have never spent more than 3 hours at this museum but we usually only visit 2-3 museums in a visit.
 There is definitely enough to fill a full day between the multiple museums. ~ AffordableFamilyTravel.com